Home breadcrumb back arrow Back to All Blog

 6. Integrations and data migration

-Connecting Ironclad to your CRM, eSignature, and storage tools is a separate setup cost, commonly $3,000 to $8,000, and migrating existing contracts in can add more on top.
+Connecting Ironclad to your CRM, eSignature, and storage tools is a separate setup cost, commonly a separately quoted amount, and migrating existing contracts in can add more on top.
 For example, a Salesforce integration alone is often a paid professional-services line rather than a toggle you switch on.

 • Watch for: each integration scoped and priced individually rather than bundled into the plan.